fbpx

 • GivingTuesday is a global generosity movement, unleashing the power of people and organizations to transform their communities and the world.

-• While GivingTuesday happens every Tuesday, the annual celebration of generosity will happen on November 29, 2022.
+• While GivingTuesday happens every Tuesday, the annual celebration of generosity will happen on December 3, 2024.

 • GivingTuesday was created in 2012 as a simple idea: a day that encourages people to do good.
-Over the past 10 years, this idea has grown into a year-round global movement that inspires hundreds of millions of people to give, collaborate, and celebrate generosity.
+Over the past 11 years, this idea has grown into a year-round global movement that inspires hundreds of millions of people to give, collaborate, and celebrate generosity.

-• People can show their generosity in a variety of ways during GivingTuesday—whether it’s helping a neighbor, advocating for an issue, sharing a skill, or giving to causes, everyone has something to give and every act of generosity counts.
+• People can show their generosity in a variety of ways during GivingTuesday—whether it’s helping a neighbor, advocating for an issue, sharing a skill, or giving to causes, everyone has something to give, and every act of generosity counts.

 A Note on "Donor Fatigue"

 GivingTuesday Data Commons research definitively shows that people are very motivated to give to many different causes.
-The key right now, as at any time, is ensure your relationship with supporters is experiential rather than transactional.
+The key right now, as at any time, is to ensure your relationship with supporters is experiential rather than transactional.

 We find that people want lots of ways to show support for the causes they care about, and on GivingTuesday, the vast majority of people also take some other action besides giving dollars.
-Providing multiple touch points, messages and opportunities to show support helps make you relevant and inspiring.
+Providing multiple touchpoints, messages, and opportunities to show support helps make you relevant and inspiring.

 We believe, and our data show, that “donor fatigue” is a function of the quality of the message and engagement rather than a question of frequency.
 Think about how your organization is providing supporters with an opportunity to exercise their generosity and agency to make positive change – that approach will help focus engagement that is motivating.